test-unit/test-unit/README.txt

 == DESCRIPTION:

-Test::Unit (Classic) - Nathaniel Talbott's originial test-unit, externalized from the ruby project as a gem.
+Test::Unit (Classic) - Nathaniel Talbott's originial test-unit, externalized from the ruby project as a gem (for tool developers).

 == FEATURES/PROBLEMS: